smj452/Election_Analysis/README.md

 ## Summary

 The analysis of the election show that:

-•	There were "369,711" votes cast in the election.
+- There were "369,711" votes cast in the election.
-•	The candidates were:
+- The candidates were:
-o	Charles Casper Stockham
+ - Charles Casper Stockham
-o	Diana DeGette
+ - Diana DeGette
-o	Raymon Anthony Doane
+ - Raymon Anthony Doane

-•	The candidate results were:
+- The candidate results were:
-o	Charles Casper Stockham received "23.0%" of the vote and "85,213" number of votes. o	Diana DeGette received "73.8%" of the vote and "272,892" number of votes. o	Raymon Anthony Doane received "3.1%" of the vote and "11,606" number of votes.
+ - Charles Casper Stockham received "23.0%" of the vote and "85,213" number of votes.
+ - Diana DeGette received "73.8%" of the vote and "272,892" number of votes.
+ - Raymon Anthony Doane received "3.1%" of the vote and "11,606" number of votes.

-•	The winner of the election was: o	Candidate Diana DeGette, who received "73.8%" of the vote and "272,892" number of vote
+- The winner of the election was:
+ - Diana DeGette, who received "73.8%" of the vote and "272,892" number of vote

 ## Challenge Overview